 A New Angel named Cherish Perrywinkle.
 Cherish was 8 years old when she faced a monster.
 She will never go through anything like that again.
 I know she feels no fear and knows nothing of the ugliness that she experienced now that she is being held in the loving arms of our Father.
 I pray for her 2 sweet and innocent sisters who are only 3 and 5 years old.
 I pray for both the mother, father and step-parents who are left to live out this nightmare here on earth.

-Cherish Perrywinkle was abducted at a local Walmart here in Jacksonville, Florida on Friday night.
+night.
 I woke up early Saturday morning to see the Amber alert on facebook.
 Neil turned on the news to see what was going on.
 Police had arrested Donald James Smith, a 56 year old registered sex offender, who was just released from jail on May 31st.
 That's right less than 1 month ago.
 Within minutes of watching the story unfold, a member of the Jacksonville sheriffs office announced that Cherish's body had been found.
 Killed, how could it be?
 When we were hearing the story and saw that he was captured alone, we had a sinking feeling that it was not going to turn out good.
 This officer was visibly shaken as he wiped tears from his eyes.
 Neil and I sat dumbfounded, sick to our stomachs and tears coming from our eyes.
 How could this happen.
+All because of Donald James Smith this sweet smile will never be seen again.
+How does a monster look into those innocent eyes and do unthinkable acts to a child like this and then take their life.
+The coward left her body behind a church.
+Can he not imagine what he would feel like if someone did this to his 80 year old mother that he lives with?

 Memorials and outraged came pouring in.
 First comments on facebook were awful things said to the mother of this missing child.
 When I heard the story first begin, my first though was what was this mother thinking, how could she do that.
 Still when something like this happens I can only feel sympathy for the mother.
 She has to live with what happened and I wouldn't wish that on anyone ever.